 When I began to learn more about the chemicals in personal care products such as deodorant, face wash, tampons and soap I was totally freaked out.
 I was so afraid and started to view products differently.
 I switched to a non-aluminum deodorant first.
 I tried out several and am still open to trying new ones.
 This was of course an adjustment but one that I do not waiver on.

 Then I heard about Beautycounter's mission to get safer products into the hands of everyone.
 Beautycounter's main focus is health and safety.
-Removing endocrine disrupting chemicals or potential irritants from ALL products they sell.
-That way you can rest assured when you buy with Beautycounter.
-Of course I was loving all of this but it was so expensive like most great things are.
+Removing endocrine disrupting chemicals and potential irritants from ALL products they sell.
+That way you can rest assured when you shop with Beautycounter.
+Of course I was loving all of this but it was so expensive.
 So I waited and waited.
-Followed along on some various IG accounts and finally pulled the trigger when there was a promo a gal was running.
+Followed along on various IG accounts and finally pulled the trigger when there was a promotional deal.
 I tried the overnight resurfacing peel which came at the time with the facial wipes.
 I loved how gentle the wipes were on my face but OMG the resurfacing peel made a huge difference.
 I used it almost every night for a month and that sold me.
 My skin was softer and more radiant all while being better for my body.
 I was in love.
 I collaborated with a girl at my barre studio and ran a social to earn free and 1/2 off product...the more people purchased from me during my 10 day social the more I earned and I was able to get my resurfacing peel and favorite facial oil both half off and 3 FREE items.
 From there I decided I liked the mission of Beautycounter and the products enough to take the leap into being a consultant.
 So now I can educate others about safer skincare and they can buy from my website.

 If you are interested in learning more about Beautycounter feel free to check out my site or send me a message if you have questions and need recommendations.
 I am always happy to help you find something that is right for you.
 Beautycouter is all about education and reform.
 They are working on changing the FDA rules so that products have to be monitored more closely before being put on the market.
 Beautycounter also collaborates with scientists at Tuffs University to produce sound research studies to better understand the effects of chemicals on the body.